Automorphisms of the procongruence pants complex: Two preliminary results

 We proceed by induction on $n\geq 5$.
-The case $n=5$ was proved above and serves as base for the induction.
-Let us then assume that Proposition~\ref{completepantsrigidity} holds for $S_{0,n-1}$ and let us prove it for $S_{0,n}$.
+The case $n=5$ was proved in Section~\ref{05case} and serves as base for the induction.
+Let us then assume that Theorem~\ref{completepantsrigidity} holds for $S_{0,n-1}$ and let us prove it for $S_{0,n}$.

 For $n\geq 5$, every simplex $\s\in O(S_{0,n})$ contains at least a simple closed curve $\g$ on $S_{0,n}$ which bounds a $2$-punctured disc.
 We then have:

 \begin{lemma} If an automorphism $\phi\in\Aut(\kC_P(S_{0,n}))$ preserves the orientation of the profinite Farey subgraph $\hF_\s$ of $\kC_P(S_{0,n})$ (cf.\ Section~\ref{orientpants}), then it preserves the orientations of all profinite subgraphs $\hF_{\s'}$ such that $\g\in\s'$, where $\g\in\s$ is a simple closed curve which bounds a $2$-punctured disc. \end{lemma}